Caran, the Stitchy Frood

 Share

 I am particularly proud of my parasols because the math required to form a mandala around a bent umbrella frame was a struggle.
-I make both 8-rib and 10-rib parasols, so there’s more math when I change a pattern to fit.
+I make both 8-arm and 10-arm parasols, so there’s more math when I change a pattern to fit.
 One of these days I mean to automate the process with Python.

 It has taken me years to call myself a fiber artist because so many people have a non-negotiable delineation between art and craft in their minds.
 After gathering opinions and deliberating, I’m pretty sure what I make is art.
 If my final product being a useful physical item restricts a person from having an emotional response to it, maybe that’s on them.